bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 While your end caps are curing, you can begin to solder the electrical components together.

-If using the 2" version of the pressure case, soldering everything to a protoboard may make space cramped inside.
+:+1: If using the 2" version of the pressure case, soldering everything to a protoboard may make things inside the case a little cramped.
 It might be easier to solder components directly together.
 You will need to remove the headers already installed on the MKRZero and the DeadOn RTC.
+Use the provided solder sucker to make removal of the headers easier.
 You'll also have to bend the headers on the EC EZO to allow easier soldering of the pins.

 ![Get bent](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/EZOBend.jpg)